laravel/docs/prompts.md

 <a name="text-validation"></a>
 #### Additional Validation

-Finally, if you would like to perform additional validation logic, you may pass a callback to the `validate` argument:
+Finally, if you would like to perform additional validation logic, you may pass a closure to the `validate` argument:

 ```php
 $name = text(